alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 and fix any potential error highlighted by the tool. **Errors and warnings should not be overlooked!** Pay close attention to warnings concerning outdated Xcode/compiler versions: you must upgrade Xcode to the latest available version before proceeding any further!

-{% callout "Clean up your Homebrew installation" %}
+{% callout "Clean up your Home ation" %}
 Due to a [problem with the automake 1.16 package](http://gnu-automake.7480.n7.nabble.com/automake-1-16-aclocal-is-unable-to-process-AM-PATH-PYTHON-with-variable-as-value-td22860.html), subsequently fixed in version 1.16.1, a Homebrew workaround has been suggested on this page.